corrosion-rs/corrosion/README.md

 It is also possible to specify the features as a target list property on the CMake target created by `corrosion_import_crate`.
 The property is called `CORROSION_FEATURES`.

+To disable linking against system libraries - appropiate when building `no_std` crates - use the `NO_STD` property.

 Finally, regarding features, cargo offers the ability to turn off default features or enable all features, with the `--all-features` and `--no-default-features` options.
 Corrosion offers corresponding parameters for `corrosion_import_crate` called `ALL_FEATURES` and `NO_DEFAULT_FEATURES`.
 The corresponding